2.6 Magnitude Earthquake Reported In Maryland, Epicenter Near Woodlawn

 It was at a depth of 2.5 kilometers.

+WJZ’s Amy Kawata talked to Linda Reich, a resident who felt the earthquake.

+“I had the TV on while I was folding clothes, and then I just felt I rumble,” said Reich.
+“The air conditioner had come on, but it wasn’t that.
+It was the house kind of shook for maybe three or four seconds, and it really shook.

-Tremors were felt in parts of Baltimore — including Patterson Park, TV Hill and Woodberry — and also Baltimore County where it was centered.
+Tremors were felt in parts of Baltimore — including West Baltimore, Patterson Park, TV Hill and Woodberry — and also Baltimore County where it was centered.

 Richard Ortt, Director of the Maryland Geological Survey, spoke to WJZ about what residents can expect following the earthquake.